 The office is located on the MMC campus in PC 321, (305) 348-2785.
-For additional information, visit the Office of Equal Opportunity Programs and Diversity website at: https://hr.fiu.edu/index.php?name=equal_opportunity_programs.
+For additional information, visit the Inclusion, Diversity, Equity and Access (IDEA) Office website at: https://hr.fiu.edu/index.php?name=equal_opportunity_programs.

 INDIVIDUALS WITH DISABILITIES

 The American Disabilities Act (ADA) provides that no qualified individual with a disability shall be denied access to or participation in programs, services, and activities at Florida International University.
 This act applies to all aspects of campus activities, including employment, student programming and services.
 Students seeking accommodations must register with the Disability Resource Center (DRC) at drc@fiu.edu by using the information below.